Dog Health Checklist

 Why You Need a Dog Health Checklist

 Keeping up with all the elements of dog health can feel like a full-time job.
 Ensuring they get adequate exercise, nutrition, mental stimulation, and medical care while maintaining safety takes diligent effort.
-Without a plan of action in place, it’s easy to let things slip through the cracks.
+Without a plan of action, letting things slip through the cracks is easy.

 Common areas that tend to be neglected include: